November 15, 2020

 Figure 1: Not quite what we're after.

-The version of FFmpeg distributed in apt (4.2.4) is missing some commits that fix this issue, which didn’t make it in til release 4.3.
+The version of FFmpeg distributed in apt (4.2.4 at the time of writing) is missing some commits that fix this issue, which didn’t make it in until release 4.3.
 So we’ll have to build from source.
-First, we can grab the source for 4.3 from Github:
+First, we can grab the source for 4.3 from Github.
+Note: later releases are also fine, 4.3 was the latest at the time of writing.

 Then follow the build guide for Ubuntu.